 Common underlying causes:

 These renters consistently test the limits of your agreement.
 They might use the room outside booked hours, bring unauthorised guests, use prohibited equipment, or expect services not included in their contract.
+This becomes especially tricky if boundaries are being pushed due to hostile intent.

 While legitimate concerns deserve attention, chronic complainers find fault with everything—the temperature, lighting, noise levels, furniture placement, or other renters.
 Their constant dissatisfaction drains your energy and may affect other tenants.